cmheisel/jobs/ethos.rst

 Move forward.
 ===================================

-In a dynamic organization like ours, with countless initiatives, viewpoints and stakeholders we will frequently encounter obstacles to progress or things that slow us down for any number of reasons.&nbsp; When faced with those obstacles we will not dwell on the obstacle, but we will move forward and beyond it.
+In a dynamic organization like ours, with countless initiatives, viewpoints and stakeholders we will frequently encounter obstacles to progress or things that slow us down for any number of reasons.
+When faced with those obstacles we will not dwell on the obstacle, but we will move forward and beyond it.

 Instead of dwelling on the things that may impede our progress we will accept that nothing worth having comes easily and we will continue to move forward.